-Through Pacific Women, the Australian Government will spend approximately $3.9 million over 10 years on initiatives supporting women’s empowerment in the Republic of the Marshall Islands (RMI).
-The first three-year Country Plan commits $600,000 and will be implemented from 2014 – 2016.
-It will complement existing programs that contribute to gender equality.
+Through Pacific Women, the Australian Government will spend approximately $3.9 million over 10 years (2012–2022) on initiatives supporting women’s empowerment in the Republic of the Marshall Islands.

-The RMI Country Plan was developed following an in-country design mission in April 2013.
-Consultations were held with Government Ministries, development partners, non-government organisations, civil society organisations, business stakeholders as well as discussions with grassroots women.
-Unfortunately the design team was not able to visit remote outer atolls.
+Country Plans are the mechanism through which Pacific Women outcomes and activities are planned and agreed between DFAT and counterpart governments, following extensive national consultations.
+They provide detail on what will be funded and how these funding decisions are made.
+The first three-year RMI Country Plan was implemented from 2014–2016.
+It was developed following an in-country design mission in April 2013 to complement existing programs that contribute to gender equality in RMI.
+Consultations were held with government ministries, development partners, non-government organisations, civil society organisations, business stakeholders as well as discussions with women.
+Unfortunately, the design team was not able to visit remote outer atolls.

 Read in full here.